kailash-manasarovar/statement/docs/timeline/2021/december.md

 - I got the locks changed soon after by a British locksmith Carl Barclay.
 - Even so, I believe people were entering my house whenever I was not there on a regular basis the whole time I lived there.
 It's not clear how they got entry after I changed the locks.
 I guess that would be a simple matter for a criminal gang.

+### Rent

-!!! info "Who has been receiving my rent payments?"
+!!! danger "Who has been receiving my rent payments?"
     - The landlady changed the account I pay rent to twice in three years.
     - I paid rent to three different accounts in three year's of tenancy.
     - I don't believe all these accounts are hers and I suspect that finding out who in fact owns these accounts may be very enlightening to law enforcement.